This story will be updated as Bethesda Beat learns of more businesses requiring vaccinations.

-Round House Theatre in Bethesda announced that it would require audience members attending a live show to show proof that they are fully vaccinated.
+Round House Theatre in Bethesda requires audience members attending a live show to show proof that they are fully vaccinated.
 Attendees must show a photo ID and either a physical or digital copy of their vaccination card, according to the theater’s website.

 Bella Bethesda Salon

-Bella Bethesda Salon at 4733 Elm St. will require proof of vaccination for customers starting Oct.
-1.
+Bella Bethesda Salon at 4733 Elm St. requires proof of vaccination for customers.

 Owner Demetrios Bafitis wrote in a message on the salon’s website that customers must provide either their physical vaccination card, a photo of their vaccine card, a government-issued digital record or a health pass by Clear.